 The literature is helpful for providing the CO ecosystem with a foundation of resources and existing toolkits.
 However, desk-based research also found many tools that exist in relation to a specific project.
 These tools are listed below alongside steps found in CO projects.
 The steps were developed through the existing literature and through reflective feedback from the WeObserve CoP-Engage community.
-The literature as described in the section above helped to form initial lists of steps, which were then presented and discussed during three consecutive remote CoP-Engage meetings.
-These discussions helped to develop and refine a collection of steps that encapsulate activities found in diverse CO projects.
+The literature as described in the section above helped to broadly define an initial list of key steps, which were then presented and discussed during three consecutive remote CoP-Engage meetings.
+These discussions helped to develop and refine a collection of steps that encapsulate activities found in diverse CO projects, which are: